ItsJustPW/thbettingguys/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Welcome to the home of The Betting Guys here we have all the very best betting tips and predictions for you from the world of sport.
-We have our bet of the day, horse racing tips, football tips accumulators and many more, so please check out our pages for more betting tips across a variety of sports.
+        text: 'Welcome to the home of The Betting Guys, here we have all the very best betting tips and predictions for you from the world of sport.
+We have our bet of the day, football tips accumulators, horse racing tips and many more, so please check out our pages for more betting tips across a variety of sports.
 For more in-depth feeds, please have a look at our '
       -
         type: text
         marks: